-It would be tempting to suggest you read the first story arc of the whole series, but for me, the second major arc is where it's at.
-It references enough of the first volume, "Seed of Destruction," to make you aware of what's going on (plus the first Hellboy movie is pretty much this arc) but adds to it the vampire Vladimir Giurescu, Baba Yaga, and the goddess Hecate, all of whom become major players later on in the continuity.
-Rasputin and the Nazis continue to be major thorns in Hellboy's side, and we also get to spend a lot of time with B.P.R.D. members Liz Sherman, Abe Sapien, and we get to meet future member Roger the Homunculus.
-All of this is wrapped up in a beautiful package with Mignola's signature art style and James Sinclaire's brilliant coloring.
+It would be tempting to suggest you read the first story arc of the whole series, but for me, the second major arc is where it’s at.
+It references enough of the first volume, “Seed of Destruction,” to make you aware of what’s going on.
+We meet the vampire Vladimir Giurescu, Baba Yaga, and the goddess Hecate, all of whom become major players later on in the continuity.
+Rasputin and the Nazis continue to be major thorns in Hellboy’s side, and we get to spend a lot of time with B.P.R.D. members Liz Sherman, Abe Sapien, and we get to meet future member Roger the Homunculus.
+Mignola’s signature art style and James Sinclaire’s brilliant coloring make this craziness pop.

 The Wolves of Saint August

-This classic brought the pulp superhero known as Lobster Johnson into Hellboy's life.
-"The Lobster" was a vigilante crime-fighter in the 1930s who took on gangsters and supernatural threats in New York City.
-During World War II, he was brought in by the U.S. government to help stop the Nazi's occult enterprises.
-Later, a detective wrote a fictional version of him and that's where the name Lobster Johnson came from (which is also the name of the character's comic book series).
-Hellboy and Roger are sent to Austria to follow up on the Lobster's final mission and Hellboy encounters the ghost of his pulp idol, along with Nazi-scientist-head-in-a-jar Herman von Klempt whose mind gets put in the body of a massive gorilla.
-How's THAT for awesome?
-This story represents the splintering of the Hellboy universe into separate story threads, and it's a corker to boot.
+This classic brought the pulp superhero known as Lobster Johnson into Hellboy’s life.
+“The Lobster” was a vigilante crime-fighter in the 1930s who took on gangsters and supernatural threats in New York City.
+During World War II, the U.S. government hires the Lobster to help stop the Nazi’s occult enterprises.
+Later, a detective wrote a fictional version of him and that’s where the name Lobster Johnson came from (which is also the name of the character’s comic book series).
+Hellboy and Roger go to Austria to follow up on the Lobster’s final mission.
+There, Hellboy encounters the ghost of his pulp idol, along with Nazi-scientist-head-in-a-jar Herman von Klempt.
+Von Klempt’s mind later gets put in the body of a massive gorilla.
+How’s THAT for awesome?
+This story represents the splintering of the Hellboy universe into separate story threads, and it’s a corker to boot.

 The Crooked Man

-The legendary horror artist Richard Corben has lent his pen to the Hellboy universe a few times, but no stories are as endlessly creepy as this three-issue story set in 1950s Appalachia.
+The legendary horror artist Richard Corben lent his pen to the Hellboy universe a few times.
+None are as endlessly creepy as this three-issue story set in 1950s Appalachia.
 The story gets way into southern witchcraft and devil worship and the titular baddie (pictured above) is legitimate nightmare fuel.
-It even brings in the oft-referenced Melungion Witches, decendents of the original settlers from Roanoke (people who watch American Horror Story will know this for sure).
-Sometimes it's fun to remember that Hellboy doesn't have to have huge, world-ending continuity; it can also just be an occult detective story with a monster as the hero.
+It even brings in the oft-referenced Melungion Witches, descendants of the original settlers from Roanoke (people who watch American Horror Story will know this for sure).
+Sometimes it’s fun to remember that Hellboy doesn’t have to have huge, world-ending continuity; it can also just be an occult detective story with a monster as the hero.